mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 Description: For development
 ```

-* Input the following in "Feeds"-> "View All"-> "Actions"-> "Create a new feed".
+* Input the following in "Feeds" -> "View All" -> "Actions" -> "Create a new feed".

 ```
 Name: daikin_onoff